The Legislative Process

-Laws Passed 1998-Date: For 1998-Date visit the Florida Senate's site: for 1998-2010 or for the current session.
+Laws Passed 1998-Date: For 1998-Date visit the Florida Senate's site: for 1998-2010 or for the 2011 to date.
 The Staff Analyses are posted with the text of the relevant bills.
 You will need to find the original bill number for the session law.
 This can be done in the Digest of General Laws also available from this site.

 Additional Information: Additional Information, such as recording of debates, is available from the State Archives.

 State Archives of Florida: 850-245-6700.
 Provides research services and copies of legislative documents as far back as the state keeps them.
 There is no charge for research, but there is a copying cost.
 Documents are deposited at the archives from the State Legislative Library 2 YEARS after the legislative session.

 Florida Online Sunshine: Florida legislative web site.
 Free online access to searchable full text pending bills.
 Also see, Florida Senate website for bills and Staff Analysis from 2011-date, or the Florida Senate Web Archive for 1998-2010.

 Florida House of Representatives has online access to bills, Staff Analysis, and related information from 1998-date.